-698206009 Brucella suis biovar 4 (organism)
+• 698206009 | Brucella suis biovar 4 (organism)|913

-The subspecies types and variants should be included in the FSN, PT and other descriptions.
-This is to avoid ambiguity when the same number or letter is used to refer to different organism variants.
+The subspecies types and variants should be included in the FSN, PT and other descriptions as per terming in authoritative resource where one exists (example: see sub-sections for Salmonella serotype nomenclature as well as Streptococcus pneumoniae below).
+In the absence of such resources, associated scientific literature is consulted for the most common and accurate representation.
+Inclusion of the subspecies types and variants accurately is to avoid ambiguity when the same number or letter is used to refer to different organism variants.

-For example, without mentioning the specific variant (serogroup vs. serotype) and the nomenclature system (Danish vs. American), "Streptococcus pneumoniae 48" can refer to the following:
+Without mentioning the specific variant (serogroup vs. serotype) and the nomenclature system (Danish vs. American), "Streptococcus pneumoniae 48" can refer to the following: